 This book is first and foremost for the scientists, engineers, and founders who create material progress and who are seeking to understand the moral meaning of their work.
 It is also for intellectuals, storytellers, and policy makers, to inform and inspire their thinking and writing.
 More broadly, it is for everyone in the progress movement, and for anyone who is curious to learn what we are about.

-The first draft of the book will be serialized on Jason's blog and on Substack, one essay at a time.
+The first draft of the book will be serialized on Substack, one essay at a time.
 The series will also be syndicated on Freethink Media, as part of their new Freethink Voices feature.
 Freethink’s purpose is “to cover the progress we’re making on new frontiers” and “to tell stories about a future that is possible so we can inspire others to make it real,” and to do so in a way that is “curious, thoughtful, open, and constructive.”
 We're honored that Jason is their first Voice.

 Table of Contents